Mumberthrax/CivilVoatersAgreement/CivilVoatersAgreement.md

 ##Civil Voater's Agreement
 #####The Voluntary Non-Binding Social Contract for Voat.co

-The civil voaters' agreement is a non-binding voluntary social contract for users of the website Voat.co.
+The civil voaters' agreement is a democratically authored non-binding voluntary social contract for users of the website Voat.co.
 Its purpose is to instill a sense of civility and responsible use of the site and users' abilities on it - such as commenting, posting, voting, and use of moderation tools.
 The ultimate aim of the Agreement is to promote a more enriching, more enjoyable and useful community and experience for everyone involved.
 Anyone may sign their agreement with the principles and habits is describes.

 ###Values and Habits